-A SAM is a particular representation of the macro and micro economic accounts of asocio-economic system, which capture the transactions and transfers between all economic agents inthe system (Pyatt and Round, 1985; Reinert and Roland-Holst, 1997).
-In common with othereconomic accounting systems it records transactions taking place during an accounting period, usually one year.
+A SAM is a particular representation of the macro and micro economic accounts of a socio-economic system, which capture the transactions and transfers between all economic agents in the system1.
+In common with other economic accounting systems, it records transactions taking place during an accounting period, usually one year.
 The main features of a SAM are threefold.
-First, the accounts are represented as asquare matrix; where the incomings and outgoings for each account are shown as a correspondingrow and column of the matrix.
-The transactions are shown in the cells, so the matrix displays theinterconnections between agents in an explicit way.
-Second, it is comprehensive, in the sense that itportrays all the economic activities of the system (consumption, production, accumulation anddistribution), although not necessarily in equivalent detail.
-Thirdly, the SAM is flexible, in that, although it is usually set up in a standard, basic framework there is a large measure of flexibility bothin the degree of disaggregation and in the emphasis placed on different parts of the economic system.
+First, the accounts are represented as a square matrix; where the incomings and outgoings for each account are shown as a corresponding row and column of the matrix.
+The transactions are shown in the cells, so the matrix displays the interconnections between agents in an explicit way.
+Second, it is comprehensive, in the sense that it portrays all the economic activities of the system (consumption, production, accumulation and distribution), although not necessarily in equivalent detail.
+Thirdly, the SAM is flexible, in that, although it is usually set up in a standard, basic framework there is a large measure of flexibility both in the degree of disaggregation and in the emphasis placed on different parts of the economic system.

-As it is an accounting framework not only is the SAM square but also the corresponding row andcolumn totals must be equal.
-Clearly, at one extreme, any set of macroeconomic aggregates can beset out in a matrix format.
-But this would not be a 'social' accounting matrix in the sense in which theterm is usually used.
-An overriding feature of a SAM is that households and household groups are atthe heart of the framework; only if there exists some detail on the distributional features of thehousehold sector can the framework truly earn the label 'social' accounting matrix.
-Also, a SAMtypically shows much more detail about the circular flow of income, including transactions betweendifferent institutions (including different household groups) and between production activities, and inparticular recording the interactions between both these sets of agents via the factor and productmarkets.
+As it is an accounting, framework not only is the SAM square but also the corresponding row and column totals must be equal.
+Clearly, at one extreme, any set of macroeconomic aggregates can be set out in a matrix format.
+However, this would not be a 'social' accounting matrix in the sense in which the term is usually used.
+An overriding feature of a SAM is that households and household groups are at the heart of the framework; only if there exists some detail on the distributional features of the household sector can the framework truly earn the label 'social' accounting matrix.
+In addition, a SAM typically shows much more detail about the circular flow of income, including transactions between different institutions (including different household groups) and between production activities, and in particular recording the interactions between both these sets of agents via the factor and product markets.